Published 3/30/2026 at 4 p.m.Updated 5/5/2026 at 9 a.m.

 Current conditions, reservoir levels, and drought response in Raleigh

 You might see some dry conditions in local streams and creeks.
-However, large reservoirs are built to store enough water to manage through droughts.
+However, large reservoirs are built to store enough water to manage through most droughts.

 Raleigh’s primary drinking water source is Falls Lake.
 The City has access to about 58% of the lake’s water, known as the water supply pool.
 The remaining water is reserved for downstream releases and is called the water quality pool.